tahsin-hasan-m4/tailwind-demo/README.md

 # tailwind-demo

-This is for mrtafour UI demo using Tailwind
+This is for metafour UI demo using Tailwind for